Internships and Student Opportunities

 Community Health Network offers students and new graduates a chance to gain quality career experience and become valued members of the Community team through internships, job shadowing and observation experiences.

-NOTE: If you are interested in paid employment with Community, please do not apply for an internship.
-Instead, please explore our current job postings.
+NOTE: If you are interested in paid employment with Community, please explore our current job postings.

 An internship is an unpaid, structured work experience that usually relates to a student’s major or career goal.
 It may be for credit or may fulfill some academic requirement for graduation.
 Typically, the internship experience lasts one academic semester/term and can be part- or full-time.
 Through the experience, interns have the opportunity to gain new skills, knowledge and valuable work experience to add to their resumes.
 Internships also provide students an opportunity to network and develop personal references that may be helpful in future job searching.